edgeworx/docs/edgeworx-cloud/get-started-edgectl.md

 edgectl --help
 ```

-We can run `--help` against any of the commands that return from the above command.
+We can run the flag `--help` against any of the commands that return from the above command.
 For the remainder of this tutorial, we will focus on the following commands:

 ```text
 edgectl account     (Manage accounts)